perrin-isir/xpag/README.md

 goal-conditioned reinforcement learning (GCRL) in mind (check out the [train_gmazes.ipynb](https://colab.research.google.com/github/perrin-isir/xpag-tutorials/blob/main/train_gmazes.ipynb) tutorial for a simple example of GCRL).

-In GCRL, agents have a goal, and the reward mainly depends on the degree of achievement of that goal.
+In GCRL, agents have a goal, which is part of the input they take, and the reward mainly depends on the degree of achievement of that goal.
 Beyond the usual modules in RL platforms (environment, agent, buffer/sampler), *xpag* introduces a module called "setter" which, among other things, can help to set and manage